luckv/express-oauth-server-spa/README.md

 # express-oauth-server-spa
-An ouath2 server implementation for node.js and express, working with SPAs (Single Page Applications)
+An ouath2 server implementation for node.js and express, working with SPAs (Single Page Applications) An example of client could be found [here](https://github.com/luckv/oauth-client-spa)

 Use:
 + [express-oauth-server v2.0.0](https://github.com/oauthjs/express-oauth-server)
 + [node-oauth2-server v3.0.0](https://github.com/oauthjs/node-oauth2-server)

-The module can to be used only in ***https connections***.
+The module can be used only in ***https connections***.
 All cookies created have the `secure` flag enabled, making them disappear if you use plain http.

 Fully supports only the *authorization code* grant as defined in [RFC 6749 section 4.1](https://tools.ietf.org/html/rfc6749#section-4.1).
 Other grant types may be added in future.
 Feel free to open an issue, make a pull request or email me if you want to collaborate.

 ## module content